ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 ## Limitations

-Since the model was trained only on family house prices, the dataset includes just a subset of all properties in each neighborhood.
-As a result, dynamic filtering of blocks and lots is not possible in the Streamlit app.
-Dynamic listing can only be enabled if the dataset contains all properties within a neighborhood.
+Since the model was trained exclusively on family house sale data, the dataset represents only a subset of all properties within each neighborhood.
+Properties that were never sold (e.g., inherited or endowed properties) are also not included in the training data.
+As a result, dynamic filtering for `BLOCK` and `LOT` could not be implemented in the Streamlit application.
+Such dynamic listing would only be feasible if the dataset contained a complete inventory of all properties within each neighborhood.

 <p align="center">
   <img src="https://github.com/ShaikhBorhanUddin/New-York-Family-House-Price-Prediction-Using-Machine-Learning/blob/main/Assets/50k_sample_scatterplot.png" width="54%" />